JoseJPR/nodejs-certification/README.md

 ## 🔖 Description

 I have been working in this repository for several months.
 I have wanted to share OpenSource examples that I have developed for my own preparation.
-These examples are organized by folders for each NodeJS API.
+These examples are organized by folders for each Node.js API.

 ## 📖 Temary